Who are we?

 We use a third-party, Ali Welsh Events, to manage the WGGB Awards.
 Other award ceremonies are organised in-house.
 When individuals complete a nomination for the WGGB Awards they submit their information and that of the nominee in an application form.
-Any personal information that is provided is used only for the purpose of reviewing the nomination, determining the winners and issuing invitations to the event.
+Any personal information that is provided is used for the purpose of reviewing the nomination, determining the winners and issuing invitations to the event.
 Information about the winners, such as biographies and photos, will also be published on our website.
 WGGB may use the information to contact you in the future, but you will always be given the opportunity to unsubscribe from future communications.

 Disclosure of personal information to third parties, including trade union membership